-In the last article, "What is a Modern Application," we talked about what those of us on the Habitat project consider to be the essential qualities a modern application must have.
+In the last article, "What is a Modern Application," we talked about what those of us on the Chef Habitat project consider to be the essential qualities a modern application must have.
 The trend towards highly distributed service-oriented architectures has implications for how apps are managed and deployed.
 A more decentralized approach than what is commonly used today is required.
 By this we mean that the automation itself becomes service oriented, and applications move from being functional utilities with centralized command and control to self-configuring, intelligent services that can coordinate their behavior with each other.

 Let’s put this in context.
 Scalability is really only achievable when intelligence itself is distributed.
 By scalability we mean more than the ability of an application to adapt to increased demand.
 We also mean human cognitive scalability.
 Operations teams must be able to understand what's going on in their systems.
 It's easier for them to do this if they only need to understand what's happening between a few services.
 It's much more difficult to look at a central orchestration point that describes the entire ecosystem.

 Mark Burgess is the father of configuration management theory and the author of CFEngine.
 He distinguishes between a centralized approach, which he calls obligation-based, and a decentralized approach, which he calls promise-based.
 He asserts that promise-based systems scale much better, both from a technical perspective as well as from the perspective of cognitive load.